-Updated on 6/10/2020: With the recent tragedies that have befallen on Black America, I wanted to share on racist incident I well never forget back in Virginia.
+With the uptick in racist incidences in America, I wanted to share on racist incident I well never forget back in Virginia (VA).
 Let us stand up to racism every day and share our experiences.

 In the summer of 1996, I got in my rusty Toyota Corolla hatchback and took off on a five and a half hour drive south from the suburbs of Washington DC to a sleepy town called Abingdon, Virginia.
 I wasn’t sure if I’d make it because I had never driven my car more than 2.5 hours before.